Skip to content

 If the script creates the first KDS root key, wait before continuing.
 Microsoft states that a new KDS root key can require up to 10 hours before it is usable across the domain.

-After this step, restart the vScope server.
-This lets the server receive its new AD group membership.
+Restart the vScope server after this step so the server receives its new AD group membership.

-If the script says the ActiveDirectory module is missing, install it:
+If the ActiveDirectory module is missing, install it:

 Terminal window